element-hq/element-web/docs/config.md

    may be left blank to disable integrations.
 1. `integrations_rest_url`: URL to the REST interface for the integrations server.
 1. `integrations_widgets_urls`: list of URLs to the REST interface for the widget integrations server.
+1. `widget_domain_allowlist`: list of domains to allow widgets to load from without prompting to user for permission.
 1. `bug_report_endpoint_url`: endpoint to send bug reports to (must be running a https://github.com/matrix-org/rageshake server).
 Bug reports are sent when a user clicks "Send Logs" within the application.
 Bug reports can be disabled by leaving the